2019 Speaker List

 Establishing a Third Party Risk Management (TPRM) Program is one piece of the puzzle; many other pieces involve implementing risk management throughout the organization that will feed the TPRM program.
 Disaster Recovery practices with third parties is a strategic way to assess risk by documenting the vendors capabilities and flexibility of their continuity.
 This data is used to feed the companies exit plan strategies and risk reporting groups.
 This session will discuss best practices for implementing third party DR testing, the different types of testing and the ways the risk data can be used to inform TPRM, Ops Risk, ERM and senior leaders.

-Bernie McGuinness - IT Vendor Assessor Lead, Campbell's Soup
+Bernie McGuinness - IT Vendor Assessor Lead, Formerly Campbell's Soup

 Third-Party Vendor Risk Management: Best Practices & Lessons Learned